Rok-sana/Test_task/README.md

 ## In this project a Machine Learning algorithm has been developed and implemented, that helps customers to get optimal nightly rent price with respect to different parameters that affect the pricing of the houses, like city, number of rooms, location, property type, etc.

-The datasetfor trainig  places in repository -  Train.csv
+The dataset for trainig  places in repository -  Train.csv

 ## Overview